Best Practice

 • What is the nature of time and space?
 Metaphysical research also looks at the nature of time and space.
 Are time and space absolute entities, or are they merely relational properties that depend on the objects and events they contain?
 These questions have significant implications for our understanding of the universe and our place within it.

 • What is the nature of causality?
 Another central issue in metaphysics is the nature of causality.
 What does it mean for one event to cause another?
 Is causality a fundamental feature of the universe, or is it a construct of human understanding?
-These questions are crucial for understanding the relationships between events and the nature of change.
+These questions help researchers understand the relationships between events and the nature of change.

 Human nature is a central concept in research in philosophy.
 Photo by Eric Prouzet.